6 effective management styles to become a stronger leader

 But this doesn’t mean the style can’t be used to good effect.
-In times of crisis when the company is struggling or going through a takeover, or when there’s a real emergency such as a natural disaster, forceful leadership is often needed to steady the ship.
+In times of crisis when the company is struggling or going through a takeover, or when there’s a real emergency such as a natural disaster, forceful leadership that demands high standards is often needed to steady the ship.

 Absolute power also worked to turn Apple into one of the biggest companies in the world.
 As CEO of the company, Steve Jobs was known for his directive style and enjoyed considerable success with it—notwithstanding alienating employees and ultimately being sacked from his own company.